Yuvraj0617/Vogue-Vibes-Fashion-Store/README.md

 # Vogue-Vibes-Fashion-Store
-Vogue Vibes is a fashion shopping platform designed for easy and stylish shoping experience
+Vogue Vibes is a fashion shopping platform designed for an easy and stylish shopping experience

+#Using Technologies
+HTML
+Tailwind CSS (CSS Framework)